Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Numerical analyses of driven Josephson junction and diode characteristics

-To envisage the effects of the driving parameters, such as the Floquet drive frequency ($\omega$) and asymmetric drive factor ($\zeta$) on the CPR of the driven current ($I$), we plot Fig.~\ref{fig:current_vs_phi}.
-It illustrates the $2\pi$-periodic CPR of the time-averaged JC, $I$ for different regimes of driving frequencies, both for zero and nonzero \(\zeta\), labeled by red and blue lines, respectively.
+To illustrate how different driving parameters, such as the drive frequency ($\omega$) and the asymmetric phase ($\zeta$) influence the CPR of the driven current ($I$), we present the results in Fig.~\ref{fig:current_vs_phi}.
 We first examine the case where \(\zeta = 0\).
-It is expected that in the high-frequency regime, the system behaves similarly to its static counterpart (Appendix.~\ref{appendixA}), resulting in a CPR characterized by a linear $E$-$\phi$ relation, which in turn leads to an abrupt `jump' at \(\phi = \pi\) (Fig.~\ref{fig:current_vs_phi}(d)).
-A similar behaviour is observed at certain intermediate frequencies, such as \(\omega = 3\) (see Fig.~\ref{fig:current_vs_phi}(c)).
-In contrast, for lower frequencies, such as \(\omega = 0.8\) (Fig.~\ref{fig:current_vs_phi}(a)) and \(\omega = 2\) (Fig.~\ref{fig:current_vs_phi}(b)), the JC deviates significantly from the static case, and instead exhibits a nearly sinusoidal profile.
-This deviation stems from the hybridization of the Floquet sidebands, which eliminates the crossing of MZMs energy, thereby smearing out the abrupt jumps in the current at $\phi=\pi$ and consequently, the JC follows a nearly sinusoidal pattern in the lower regimes of $\omega$.
-Nonetheless, time-averaging over a sufficiently long period ultimately restores the regular sinusoidal pattern of the JC~\cite{Josephson1974}.
+It is expected that in the high-frequency regime, the system behaves similarly to its static counterpart (Appendix~\ref{appendixA}), resulting in a CPR characterized by a $E$-$\phi$ relation that supports an energy level crossing, which in turn leads to an abrupt `jump' at \(\phi = \pi\) (Fig.~\ref{fig:current_vs_phi}(d)).
+A similar behavior is observed at certain intermediate frequencies, such as \(\omega = 3\) (see Fig.~\ref{fig:current_vs_phi}(c)).
+In contrast, for lower frequencies, such as \(\omega = 0.8\) (Fig.~\ref{fig:current_vs_phi}(a)) and \(\omega = 2\) (Fig.~\ref{fig:current_vs_phi}(b)), the Josephson current deviates significantly from the static case, and instead exhibits a nearly sinusoidal profile.
+This deviation arises due to the absence of a uniform bulk gap at low driving frequencies.
+A more detailed analysis of the current behavior in this regime is provided in Appendix \ref{appendixE}.
+Notably, in the low-frequency regime, the lack of a well-defined bulk gap compromises the protection of Majorana modes, leading the system toward a trivial phase, where the current exhibits a smooth $2\pi$ periodicity and is predominantly carried by Cooper pairs.